What Is Stacking in UM/UIM Coverage?

 When Stacking Makes Sense — and When Unstacked Is Fine

-With 15.4% of U.S. drivers currently uninsured — and a combined uninsured/underinsured rate of 33.4% — the risk of being hit by a driver who can't cover your damages is real.
-States like Mississippi (28.2%), New Mexico (24.1%), and Washington D.C.
-(23.1%) consistently rank among the highest for uninsured motorists.
+With 15.4% of U.S. drivers currently uninsured — and a combined uninsured/underinsured rate of 33.4% as of 2023 — the risk of being hit by a driver who can't cover your damages is very real.
+Mississippi (28.2%), New Mexico (24.1%), and Washington D.C.
+(23.1%) consistently rank among the highest for uninsured motorists, according to the most recent Insurance Research Council (IRC) data.
 Knowing when to elect stacked coverage is critical.
+You can explore the full scope of this problem in our uninsured motorist crisis overview.

 Choose Stacked Coverage If You: